OriGen:Enhancing RTL Code Generation with Code-to-Code Augmentation and Self-Reflection: Methodology

 The reason for employing two LoRA models, Gen LoRA and Fix LoRA, instead of a single LoRA is based on experimental results, which indicate that Fix LoRA, trained on the error-correction dataset, exhibits inferior performance compared to Gen LoRA in the RTL code generation task.
 This performance degradation may be attributed to the fact that training on a dataset containing syntactic errors could potentially weaken the model's overall performance.
 Therefore, \origen adopts a two-LoRA approach, where Gen LoRA is responsible for generating the initial code, and Fix LoRA is tasked with rectifying syntactic errors, utilizing its specialized training on the error-correction dataset.

-The generative and iterative self-reflection process is illustrated in Figure \ref{fig:generation}.
-Initially, \origen accepts the user's natural language specification and proceeds to generate the corresponding RTL code using Gen LoRA.
-The generated code is then subjected to the compiler's verification process using Iverilog.
-In cases where the code fails to compile, \origen initiates a self-reflection process to fix the code.
-This process involves utilizing the erroneous code, compiler error messages, and natural language instructions to guide the model in identifying and rectifying the issues.
-The self-reflection loop continues until the generated code successfully passes compilation or reaches a predefined maximum number of iterations.
+Figure \ref{fig:debug_example} illustrates an example of self-reflection in the correction of Verilog code for a module that implements the functionality of the 7458 chip, which includes four AND gates and two OR gates.

-An example of self-reflection is illustrated in Figure \ref{fig:debug_example}.
-The generated code initially contains a syntactic error where the wires ply\_temp and p2y\_temp are assigned values within always blocks, which is not permitted in Verilog as wires cannot serve as left-hand side values for procedural assignments.
-This error is subsequently rectified by leveraging the Fix LoRA model during the self-reflection process, using the instruction template shown in \autoref{fig:debug instruction template}.
-The rectified code employs the assign statement to perform the assignments, rather than attempting to assign values within the always blocks, which was the source of the initial error.
+The generated code initially contains a syntactic error: wires `ply\_temp` and `p2y\_temp` are incorrectly assigned values within always blocks.
+In Verilog, wires cannot be assigned values on the left-hand side of procedural assignments.
+This error is corrected by using the Fix LoRA model during the self-reflection process, following the instruction template shown in \autoref{fig:debug instruction template}.
+The regenerated code resolves these issues by employing continuous assignments for `p1y` and `p2y`, rather than assigning values within always blocks, ensuring that the logic accurately reflects the intended operations.